ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/index.md

-# A Brief introduction to Evolutionary Computation
+# A brief introduction to Evolutionary Computation

 Here you will find different notes regarding the first part of this course aimed at introducing Evolutionary Computation (EC).
 Programming examples